G-Core/gcore-videoplayer-js/packages/player/docs/api/player.md

 </td><td>

-**_(BETA)_** Specifies the layout of media control elements.
+Specifies the layout of media control elements.
 Actual elements will be rendered according to the playback settings.
 Custom elements rendered by the plugins will be mounted at the specified locations.

 </td></tr>